RESEARCH | Psychiatry & Behavioral Medicine

 Nicholas E. Goeders, PhD

-Professor and Chair of Pharmacology, Toxicology and Neuroscience; Professor of Psychiatry and Behavioral Medicine; Executive Director of Louisiana Addiction Research Center
+Professor of Pharmacology, Toxicology and Neuroscience; Professor of Psychiatry and Behavioral Medicine; Executive Director of Louisiana Addiction Research Center

 Ann Inabnet, MA, LPC-S, LMFT, NBCC